 Along with autumn’s changing leaves, this time of year also brings flu season.
 Experts are predicting 2020’s flu season is bound to be one for the books due to the coronavirus pandemic.
-Because of the pandemic, health experts are urging everyone to get the flu shot to help mitigate the spread of flu.
+Because of the pandemic, health experts are urging everyone to get the flu shot to help mitigate the spread of illness.
 Doctors warn that the combination of having the flu and COVID-19 could have deadly results.

 “There’s just so much that we don’t know about the coronavirus, and the fact that you could certainly develop the flu and the coronavirus at the same time — it’s something that we’ve just not had to deal with before,” said Dr. Collis Barksdale of Bon Secours Powdersville Primary Care, who stresses the importance of getting the flu shot.